Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Results

-We also show the collider constraints from BaBar~\cite{BaBar:2014zli} (dark-red) and KLOE~\cite{KLOE-2:2011hhj,KLOE-2:2012lii,Anastasi:2015qla,KLOE-2:2016ydq} (teal), as well as the fixed-target constraints from APEX~\cite{APEX:2011dww} (olive) and SN1987A constraints~\cite{Chang:2016ntp} (dark-gray).
+We also show the collider constraints from BaBar~\cite{BaBar:2014zli} (dark-red) and KLOE~\cite{KLOE-2:2011hhj,KLOE-2:2012lii,Anastasi:2015qla,KLOE-2:2016ydq} (teal), as well as the fixed-target constraints from APEX~\cite{APEX:2011dww} (olive) and SN1987A constraints~\cite{Chang:2016ntp} (dark-gray), (see also Refs.~\cite{Caputo:2025aac,Caputo:2025avc} for updated constraints on dark photon from SN1987A).
 Meanwhile, for the visibility of the direct-detection constraints of our main interests, we do not show the existing bounds from the fixed-target experiments with the proton beam-dump, such as CHARM~\cite{CHARM:1985nku,Gninenko:2012eq}, NA48/2~\cite{NA482:2015wmo}, LSND~\cite{LSND:1997vqj,Batell:2009di}, U70/$\nu$Cal~\cite{Blumlein:2011mv,Blumlein:2013cua}, and the FASER experiment at the Large Hadron Collider~\cite{FASER:2023tle}.
-These constraints are overlapped with the constraints from XENONnT and XENON10 in \zcref{fig:epsilon_constraint}.
-As with the right panels in \zcref{fig:constraints_dipole}, the relic-abundance, CMB, BBN, and cosmic-ray constraints are also shown in \zcref{fig:epsilon_constraint} with relatively transparent colors and dashed boundaries, indicating that these bounds may be relaxed or absent in asymmetric DM scenarios.
+These constraints are overlapped with the constraints from XENONnT and XENON10 in Fig.~\ref{fig:epsilon_constraint}.
+As with the right panels in Fig.~\ref{fig:constraints_dipole}, the relic-abundance, CMB, BBN, and cosmic-ray constraints are also shown in Fig.~\ref{fig:epsilon_constraint} with relatively transparent colors and dashed boundaries, indicating that these bounds may be relaxed or absent in asymmetric DM scenarios.
 Consequently, in the asymmetric DM case, the direct-detection limits provide weaker constraints on the kinetic mixing parameter $\epsilon$ for $m_{A'} \gtrsim 1 \, \mathrm{MeV}$, than the collider and fixed-target constraints.
 The direct-detection constraints become more relevant for the large $U(1)_D$ coupling, $e' \gg e$, or for the case where the dipole moment somehow deviates from the scaling of the nuclear magneton.